 Gravitational lensing is a powerful tool to study the properties of distant low luminosity objects and to estimate the mass profiles of clusters of galaxies.
 However, as reviewed by Kneib & Natarajan (2011) and discussed by Birrer et al. (2016) each mass mapping method has its own approach that translates into uncertainties in the recovered mass maps.
-On top of this most if not all methods suffer from mass-sheet degeneracy, which also leads to non-unique estimates of the total mass of the clusters (see Fig. 1 of Priewe et al. 2016).
+On top of this most if not all methods suffer from mass-sheet degeneracy leading also to non-unique estimates of the total mass of the clusters (see figure 1 of Priewe et al. 2016).
 To circumvent this, Bertin & Lombardi (2006) and Sonnenfeld et al. (2011) explored possible methods to make direct measurements of the magnification.
-In particular, they proposed using the fundamental plane of elliptical galaxies as a standard rod or the Tully-Fisher relation for spiral galaxies as a standard candle.
-Unfortunately both methods suffer from important weaknesses that hamper their use at high redshifts, such as the uncertainty regarding the possible evolution of the fundamental plane or the observational challenges of applying the Tully-Fisher relation to high-z spiral galaxies.
+In particular, they proposed using the Fundamental Plane of elliptical galaxies as a standard rod, or the Tully-Fisher relation for spiral galaxies as a standard candle.
+Unfortunately both methods suffer from important weaknesses that hamper their use at high redshifts, like the uncertainty regarding the possible evolution of the Fundamental Plane, or the observational challenges of applying the Tully-Fisher relation to high-z spiral galaxies.
 In fact any distant estimator or standard candle can be used in lensed systems to measure its magnification.
 Indeed SNIa have already been used to directly measure the cluster magnification (Rodney et al. 2015).
-HII galaxies have also been used; Fosbury et al. (2003) found inconsistencies between the lensing models and the intrinsic luminosity predicted by the Melnick et al. (2000) $L - \sigma$ correlation for two massive star-forming regions in the Lynx arc.
+HII galaxies have also been used; Fosbury et al. (2003) found inconsistencies between the lensing models and the intrinsic luminosity predicted by the Melnick et al. $(2000)L-\sigma$ correlation for two massive star forming regions in the "Lynx arc".

-Recently Caminha et al. (2015) reported the discovery of multiple images of a strong lensed star-forming galaxy at z = 3.117 located behind the Hubble Frontier Fields1 cluster Abell S1063 (AS1063).
-This galaxy, named ID11, is one of the lowest luminosity Ly α blobs found to date.
+Recently Caminha et al. (2015) reported the discovery of multiple images of a strong lensed star forming galaxy at z=3.117 located behind the Hubble Frontier Fields1 cluster Abell S1063 (AS1063).
+This galaxy named ID11 is one of the lowest luminosity Ly $\alpha$ blobs found to date.

 In a recent paper Vanzella et al. (2016) reported new high quality observations of ID11.
-Spectroscopy with MUSE and X-shooter on the Very Large Telescope (VLT) indicates that ID11 is a compact ($R{\rm eff} \simeq 67$ pc), young (age < 20 Myr), low mass ($M < 10^7 M{\odot}$) and dust-free galaxy, thus
+Spectroscopy with MUSE and X-SHOOTER on the VLT indicates that ID11 is a compact ( $R{eff} \simeq 67 \text{ pc}$ ), young (age < 20 Myr), low mass (M < $10^7 \text{ M}{\odot}$ ) and dustfree galaxy, thus strongly resembling low redshift HII galaxies or Giant HII regions like 30 Doradus in the LMC (Terlevich & Melnick 1981; Terlevich et al. 1991).